How To Apply

 Funding

-NERC has provided funding for 16 full studentships in 2023.
-With co-funding we are able to offer up to 20 fully funded places per year.
-By applying to the DTP you are automatically considered for a funded place.
 EU students are now classified as Overseas for fees purposes.
-We are able to offer fully-funded studentships to around 5 overseas students in 2023 who will be classified as Home students for fees purposes.
+We are able to offer fully-funded studentships to around 5 overseas students in 2024 who will be classified as Home students for fees purposes.
 A studentship package includes the following components:

 Course fee (co-funded by NERC & the University)